-As a little girl I dreamed of going to New York City.
+As a little girl, I dreamed of going to New York City.
 The lights, the buildings, the people, it all amazed me.
-The constant hustle and bustle on the streets never seems to fall short of excitement, and the idea of just walking and listening to my music is something I could live for everyday.
+The constant hustle and bustle on the streets never seem to fall short of excitement, and the idea of just walking and listening to my music is something I could live for every day.

 Forty-eight hours in New York City was all I needed to confirm my assumptions.
 My work sent me on a trip to receive an award on behalf of one of our programs and the flight back home didn’t leave until the next day.
 So, since I had never been, I figured why not make the most out of my day in the city.